Chendamangalam

 Chendamangalam (or Chennamangalam) is a small town and a panchayat in Paravur Taluk, Ernakulam district in the state of Kerala, India.

 Location

 It is about 23 km from Ernakulam.
 It has three rivers, seven inlets, hillocks and large expanses of green plain.
 The historic city of Kodungallur is about 9 km from the village.

 Attractions

-The Paliam Palace, residence of the Paliath Achans, hereditary Prime Ministers to the former Maharajas of Kochi, is one of the architectural splendours of Kerala.
+The Paliam Palace, residence of the Paliath Achans, hereditary Prime Ministers and Raja under the former Maharajas of Kochi, is one of the architectural splendours of Kerala.
 The Palace is over 450 years old and houses a collection of historic documents and relics.

 History

 The hillocks at Kottayil Kovilakam are unique as the site of a Hindu temple, a Syrian Christian church, a mosque and a restored Jewish synagogue, all within 1 km of each other.
 The synagogue was built in 1614 AD and is in a peaceful wooded area.
 In the courtyard behind the synagogue, it is possible to find old Jewish graves, including one of a Jewish woman, dated 1264 AD.

 The Jews arrived in Chendamangalam after the destruction of the second temple and the final desolation of Jerusalem in (AD 69) and founded a colony.
 They moved to Fort Kochi in 1341 AD after the Great flood.
 All the 8 synagogues in Kerala built during the recent centuries — located at Chendamangalam, Paravoor, Mala, Kochi and Ernakulam — have similar traditional architectural features: